mehtapugur/Movie-Mate/homework-1/readme.md

 - [JavaScript](https://www.javascript.com/)

 A puzzle game was developed using the JavaScript Drag and Drop API.<br/>
-Picture and sound files were used in the game.<br/>
+Image and audio files were used in the game.<br/>
 CSS is used for styling.
 <br/>